 - Include the YouTube link in your email marketing – be sure to tell subscribers what’s in it for them and why they should watch your video.

-- Promote it in-store with a sign and QR code – include an incentive for viewing the video and leaving feedback (think discount code at the end of the video!).
+- Promote it in-store with a sign and dynamic QR code – include an incentive for viewing the video and leaving feedback (think discount code at the end of the video!).

 - Include the video in your advertising campaigns – oh yes, you can use videos in your PPC campaigns, Facebook ads, Instagram Stories, and in native advertising.